ayawae123/ayawae123/README.md

-# Hi there, I'm mariyani! 👋
+# Hi there, I'm Mariyani! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and continuous learning.
 Here's a bit more about me: